Viking (rocket)

 Viking was a series of twelve sounding rockets designed and built by the Glenn L. Martin Company under the direction of the US Naval Research Laboratory (NRL).
 Designed to supersede the German V-2 as a research vehicle, the Viking was the most advanced large, liquid-fueled rocket developed in the United States in the late 1940s, providing much engineering experience while returning valuable scientific data from the edge of space between 1949 and 1955.
-Viking 4, launched in 1950, was the first sounding rocket to be launched from the deck of a ship.

 After twelve flights, the Viking was adapted into the first stage for the Vanguard satellite launch vehicle, which launched America's second satellite into orbit in 1958.

 Origins

 After World War II, the United States Army experimented with captured German V-2 rockets as part of the Hermes program.
 The number of V-2s available for all research was limited and Hermes was an Army project.
 The US Navy had the need to develop advanced missiles for both weapons and research purposes.
 The US Navy issued a contract 21 August 1946 to the Glenn L. Martin Company for a series of 10 large liquid-fueled rockets.
 The intent was to provide an independent US capability in rocketry, and to provide a vehicle better suited to scientific research.
 Originally dubbed "Neptune," it was renamed "Viking" in 1947 to avoid confusion with the Lockheed P-2 Neptune.
 The Viking was the most advanced large, liquid-fueled rocket being developed in the US at the time.